valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 * The service owner can terminate the service by pressing the _Terminate_ button.

-The connected wallet will ask to approve any transaction.

-## Terminated bonded
+### Terminated Bonded

 This state is reached whenever the service owner terminates the service at any given state above.
 The service is waiting for the owner to unbond all registered agents.

 **Available actions:**

 * The service owner can unbond the registered agent instances by pressing the _Unbond_ button.
-The service will transit to the **pre-registration** state, enabling the registration of new agent instances.
+The service will transit to the _Pre-Registration_ state, enabling the registration of new agent instances.

-The connected wallet will ask to approve any transaction.